morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 * CodeBuild is AWS managed service
 * Serverless, leverage the docker container

+### First build

+#### Create a build project

+In the AWS console > CodeBuild> Create project> Configure:

+* Source provider
+  - Amazon S3
+  - AWS CodeCommit
+  - GitHub
+  - Bitbucket
+  - GitHub Enterprise
+* Reference for CodeCommit:
+  - Branch
+  - Git tag: Different versions of an application
+  - Commit ID: The single commit

+* Environment: Choose either **Managed image** or **Custom image**

+  - **Managed image:** Use an image managed by AWS CodeBuild

+  - **Custom image:** specify our own docker image if we need specific software installed in the image to perform the build

+* Additional configuration

+  - Time out: Time out is between 5 minutes and 8 hours, which is much better than Lambda to run the tests.
+Lambda has time out for 15 minutes.
+You cannot do many things in Lambda.
+  - Computer: computer capacity (memory, vCPUs) for CodeBuild docker container.

+* Buildspec

+* Artifact: What artifact we want to push in the end
+* Logs: send logs to CloudWatch and/or S3.
+The reason we want to send logs to CloudWatch or S3 is because we don't want to lose logs after the docker container is gone.
+We need to keep the logs for debugging purpose.

+**Note:**

+We have to create single CodeBuild project for each branch, or git tag, or commit ID.

 ### Environment variables and parameter store

 **How to add environment variables?**